pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Articles/StringAbstractions.md

 }
 ```

-For the most part this parse could work on the level of UTF8 because it is mostly dealing with
+For the most part this parser could work on the level of UTF8 because it is mostly dealing with
 plain ASCII characters for which there are not multiple ways of representing the same visual
 character.
 The only exception is "San José", which has an accented "e" that can be represented
 by two different sequences of bytes.